-Organisations must hold adequate Third-Party Public Liability Insurance, and Employers' Liability Insurance if applicable.
-A current child protection and adult safeguarding policy will be required if the project will involve children or vulnerable adults.
-A copy of the organisation's constitution will also be required.
+Applicants must hold Third-Party Public Liability Insurance, and Employers' Liability Insurance, if applicable.
+A current safeguarding policy and child protection will be required if the project will involve children or vulnerable adults.

 You are responsible for arranging all relevant consents, permissions, exemptions and written advice needed.
 You will not be paid for any work undertaken without all the necessary consents and permissions being in place.